 The gates open from 10 a.m. to 2 p.m. (winter time ) and from 10 a.m. to 5 p.m. (summer).

-The pathway will allow 50 people at half hour intervals from each access point (El Chorro and Gaitanejo)and the maximum number of people allowed to be on the path at any one time is 400 The path is
+The pathway will allow 50 people at half hour intervals to enter from the access point (Lakes, Kings chair, Kiosko bar.)
+There is no access from the El Chorro side.
+The maximum number of people allowed to be on the path at any one time is 400